Make-School-Labs/screencasts/README.md

 Video is very captivating and effective form of communication.

-## Do's and don'ts

-**Do**

-- Make short videos 5 to 10 mins.
-- Speak slowly and clearly
-- Use a mic (not the built in mic) if you can
-- Practice
-- Don't be afraid to do a second take
-  - If the video is only 5 to 10 minutes long do it again will only be another 5 to 10 minutes.
-- Plan what you will do in advance
-  - Walk through the whole video before recording.
-- Clean your desktop!
-  - Having a lot of visual distractions is distracting.
-    - Remove all of the extra files from your desktop.
-    - Hide your HD.
-(Finder > Preferences > General)
-  - For bonus points use a Make School image for your desktop image.
-- Decrease the resolution of your screen (System Preferences > Displays choose "Scaled" and pick a size.)
-- Use the Zoom option under preferences (System Preferences > Accessibility > Zoom.
-Choose "Use keyboard shortcut to zoom" or "Use scroll gesture to zoom")
-- Increase the font size in any application you might be working in.
-  - Xcode > Preferences > Fonts & colors: Choose Presentation or Presentation Large.
-  - Atom and Brackets allow the font size to be increased with: ⌘+

-**Don't**

-- Try to avoid too many "um's" and "oh's"
-- Don't fumble around your system looking for files.

 ## Tools

 The easiest and less costly method for creating screencasts is QuickTime.